greg-randall/shutter-speed-analyzer/README.md

 1. The tool extracts a region of interest from each video frame
 2. It converts this region to grayscale and applies a threshold
 3. The percentage of white pixels is calculated for each frame
-4. Frames exceeding the white percentage threshold are grouped into events
+4. Frames exceeding the white percentage threshold are grouped into events in real-time
+5. Context frames before and after each event are saved for reference
-5. The duration of each event is calculated and converted to a shutter speed
+6. The duration of each event is calculated and converted to a shutter speed
-6. For slow-motion videos, the tool adjusts calculations based on the real capture FPS
+7. For slow-motion videos, the tool adjusts calculations based on the real capture FPS
+8. A comprehensive report and visualization plots are generated

 ## Tips for Best Results